 Cosmetic Surgery During COVID-19

-Cosmetic Surgery During COVID-19 considerations for atients desiring to undergo elective cosmetic surgery requires compliance with several prerequisites.
+Cosmetic Surgery During COVID-19 considerations for patients desiring to undergo elective cosmetic surgery requires compliance with several prerequisites.
 These prerequisites include being younger than 60 years of age.
 They should also be symptom-free, not have had any exposure to Corona patients, and not having been abroad recently.
 In addition, they should have good social support at home and be prepared to avoid all contact with strangers.
-Patients are also required to get preoperative clearance by their physicians prior to proceeding.
+Patients planning a cosmetic surgery during COVID-19 are also required to get preoperative clearance by their physicians prior to proceeding.
 Given the current health concerns, patients who have not already scheduled their surgery will likely have a difficult time getting in to see their doctors for surgical clearance.
 In general, patients are asked to avoid cosmetic surgery during the Coronavirus outbreak unless they meet all of the above prerequisites and have already been booked over the next two weeks until the Corona outbreak becomes controlled and the 15-day social distancing recommendation by the president have been completed.